 Jess is on maternity leave in 2020 looking after her baby girl.

-Laura graduated from the London School of Economics and Political Science with a degree in Social Anthropology.
+Laura graduated from the London School of Economics and Political Science (LSE) with a degree in Social Anthropology.
 She has worked with young people on camps and courses from south Devon to the Scottish Highlands.
 She has also spent several months volunteering for a humanitarian NGO working with displaced people in northern France.

 Emily makes sure that the Farm is ready for the arrival of young people by coordinating with the team, making sure we have everything for the visits.
 As well as supporting Mark out on the farm when things are busy, she also supports Mati in the kitchen making delicious dinners for the young people who have had a busy day on the farm.